paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### Coordinates Data Structure

-Here lies another data structure that contains coordinates.
-Separate definitions can be more efficient than burdening one definition with lots of irrelevant data.
+Separate coordinate definitions can be more efficient than burdening one definition with lots of irrelevant data.

 In this world-view, coordinates use 64-bit double floating points for accuracy and are degrees or radians aware.